It’s not too difficult to make our lives happier, and here are some science-backed ideas to help us get there.

-- Book: Elizabeth Dunn and Michael Norton, Happy Money: The Science of Happier Spending, 2014.
+- Book: Elizabeth Dunn and Michael Norton, Happy Money, 2014.

-Music therapy has been found to have positive effect in various mental health disorders such as schizophrenia, depression and substance abuse.
-Recently, Gold and others in study found that, in addition to to usual care, individual music therapy can be used to an effective advantage for clients with low motivation.
+Music therapy has a positive effect on various mental health disorders like schizophrenia, depression, and substance abuse.
+Recently, Gold and others in the study found that, in addition to usual care, individual music therapy can have a therapeutic advantage for clients with low motivation.

 - Study: Hunter, Patrick G., E. Glenn Schellenberg, and Ulrich Schimmack.
 “Feelings and perceptions of happiness and sadness induced by music: Similarities, differences, and mixed emotions.”
 Psychology of Aesthetics, Creativity, and the Arts, 2010.

-We saved the best one for the last.
-If you ask me, this is a hack that you should use as much as possible.
+We saved the best happiness hack for the last.
+If you were to ask me, this is one hack you should use as much as possible.
+It is this: